-How to Fix a Bad O2 Sensor - Toyota Parts Blog
+How To Fix A Bad O2 Sensor

 Virtually every Toyota made since the 1980s has sensors that measure the amount of oxygen in the exhaust, then transmit that signal back to the ECM so it can determine the proper air/fuel mixture for the engine — helping your car to run as efficiently as possible while reducing emissions.
 That’s the basic function of the O2 sensor, here’s what you need to know about oxygen sensors and their failure.

-How Does an Oxygen Sensor Work?
+How Does An Oxygen Sensor Work?

 Your Toyota’s oxygen sensor works as a monitor — the tip is placed inside the exhaust pipe and detects the amount of oxygen in the exhaust.
 If there is too much oxygen, it’s too lean, and too little would be too rich, it sends a signal to the ECM to adjust the mixture.
 When your O2 sensor is going bad, your ECM can’t probably adjust the mixture.

-Signs of a Bad O2 Sensor
+Signs Of A Bad O2 Sensor